Information for Students

 Yes.
 If you are based outside of the Adelaide region, you will be matched with others in an e-mentoring relationship using online video technologies such as Skype or Google Chat.
 This will be assessed on your expression of interest form based on your specified location.

-I am away for 1-2 months during the program.
+I am away for 1-2 months during the year.
 Can I still participate?

 Possibly.
 You must make this known in the expression of interest as there are minimum meeting requirements to take into account.